 - Receive information from HMRC via their Application Programming Interface (API) platform.

 This is one of the most significant changes to the VAT return system.
-It is an opportunity to streamline VAT reporting and remove the possibility of transposition errors, but it requires some work to ensure that organisations are complying with the new rules.
+It is an opportunity to streamline VAT reporting and remove the possibility of transposition errors, but requires some work to ensure charities and not-for-profit organisations are complying with the new rules.

-It is hoped that HMRC will apply a light touch to penalties when the system is introduced.
-However, even if they do, this would be finite and HMRC focus on reasonable care when considering penalties, so every VAT registration needs to be working to this standard and be able to evidence appropriate care.
+It is hoped HMRC will apply a light touch to penalties when the system is introduced.
+However, even if they do, this would be finite and HMRC focuses on reasonable care when considering penalties, so every VAT registration needs to be working to this standard and able to evidence appropriate care.

 What steps should I take?

 If you prepare returns using an accounting package then your provider should be developing software to ensure compliance.
-If you use a spreadsheet then you are likely to need some bridging software which will allow for digital submission to HMRC.
+If you use a spreadsheet then you are likely to need some bridging software that will allow submission.
 These are being developed and there are a number of software providers offering suitable solutions.

 Can we help?